Daniel Zack

-Daniel "Dan" Zack (born either 1992 or 1993) is an American professional poker player from Princeton, New Jersey.
+Daniel Zack (born December 1993) is an American professional poker player from Princeton, New Jersey.
 He was the 2022 World Series of Poker Player of the Year, after winning two bracelets and obtaining two additional final tables.
 Prior to this, Zack had won a WSOP circuit ring in 2014, and a bracelet in 2019.
+Zack won his fourth WSOP bracelet in 2025, bringing his career earnings to over $4,800,000.